a11smiles/WellArchitected-OpenHack/challenges/ch0/README.md

 ### Active Directory

-Woodgrove Bank currently has an existing Azure subscription and Azure Active Directory tenant.
-They have already configured AD Connect and synchronized users to the cloud.
-These users should be leveraged for securing cloud resources.

-**NOTE:** Active Directory will report that AD users are _cloud only_.
-However, you are to assume that these users were indeed synchronized from Woodgrove Bank's on-premises Active Directory.
+While Woodgrove Bank currently has an existing Azure subscription, they have yet to complete a migration of on-premises identities.
+While individual user accounts are not necessary for this OpenHack, you are to _assume_ that user identities will be added at a later date.
+Therefore, everything you implement around RBAC should allow Woodgrove Bank to add identities later, where appropriate.

 ## Cheat sheet